-For the fiscal year ended June 30, 2019, the expenditures made in the Town's General Fund debt services department exceeded the authorized appropriations made by the governing board by \$6,646.
-The expenditures made in the Town's Proprietary Fund water and sewer debt services department exceeded the authorized appropriations made by the governing board by \$1,781.
+For the fiscal year ended June 30, 2021, the expenditures made in the Town's Transportation department exceeded the authorized appropriations made by the governing board by \$10,714.
+The Board approved the purchase and financing of a capital addition however the budget was not amended to include the expenditure or the funds received through the financing agreement.
 Management and the Board will more closely review the budget reports to ensure compliance in future years.